 - a.
-Reorder the items already in your navigation bar. - b.
-Remove items you've added.
-Click the "x" icon next to the item to remove.
+To reorder the items already in your navigation menu, drag them. - b.
+To remove items you've added, click the "x" icon next to the item.
 You can't remove items that your admin has specified for the app. - c.
-Add items to your navigation bar.
+Add items to your navigation menu.
 Click Add More Items.
 Search through all available items in your org, and choose what to add.
 After you make your selections, you can reorder or remove items before saving your changes.
 You can't rename or remove items that your admin has specified for the app.